richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Visualization with Python/README.md

 # Details of Python for Data Visualization with Python

+## Title: Historical Automobile Sales

 This course tells you how to make different types of charts, graphs and plots and to generate interactive dashboards within the data visualizations in Python.

-## Key Skills

-- Python Programming

-- Dashboard

-- Heat Map

-- Data Analysis

-- Data Visualization Software

-- Interactive Data Visualization

-- Data Presentation

-- Geospatial Information and TEchnology

-- Data Visualization

-- Pandas (Python Package)

-- Jupyter

-- Plotly

-- Data Manipulation

-- Scatter Plots

-- Histogram

-- Matplotlib

-- Seaborn

-- Box Plots

-## Title: Historical Automobile Sales

-Completed Date: May 2025
+This repository contains building static statistical graphics, interactive web charts, and custom geospatial maps using the Python visualization ecosystem.

+The project demonstrates to transition from basic descriptive plots to interactive data applications and ensure that business stakeholders can easily slice, filter, and interpret many dimensions data.

+---

 ## Core Tasks

 - Utilized two Python libraries, which are Matplotlib and Seaborn, to visualize the data and to make a graph.
 - Utilize Python library, which is Plotly Dash, and Tableau to create the interactive dashboard on the website.
 - Perform the programmatic apps to dynamically change layouts and graphs baosed on user dropdown selections.

+---

+### Core Objectives:
+1. **Exploratory Data Analysis (EDA):** Generate line, bar, scatter, pie, and histogram plots to understand raw data distributions.
+2. **Advanced Statistical Charting:** Leverage Seaborn for multi-plot grids, regression trends, and categorical distribution charts.
+3. **Geospatial Analysis:** Build interactive choropleth maps and marker clusters using Folium to track variables geographically.
+4. **Interactive Applications:** Develop unified dashboards using Plotly and Dash to allow user-driven real-time data exploration.

+---

+## 🛠️ Technical Skills
+* **Core Visualization:** `Matplotlib` (Pyplot architecture), `Seaborn`
+* **Interactive Visualization:** `Plotly` (Express and Graph Objects)
+* **Web Dashboarding:** `Dash` (Components and Callbacks)
+* **Geospatial Mapping:** `Folium`
+* **Data Processing:** `Pandas`, `NumPy`

+---

+## Core Tasks

+- Utilized two Python libraries, which are Matplotlib and Seaborn, to visualize the data and to make a graph.
+- Utilize Python library, which is Plotly Dash, and Tableau to create the interactive dashboard on the website.
+- Perform the programmatic apps to dynamically change layouts and graphs baosed on user dropdown selections.

+---

 ## Link Tableau Public